- It’s what they’ve always known

 I also like soaps from Yardley and Woods of Windsor.
 Select the soaps made in the UK by checking the packaging – some products from Yardley and Woods of Windsor are foreign made (in places like Turkey) and country of origin information is not given against individual products on their website – http://www.yardleylondon.co.uk – http://www.woodsofwindsor.co.uk

-You may also find British made soaps and other products at Crabtree and Evelyn.
+Crabtree & Evelyn were an Anglo-American company and are now owned by a Malaysian company.
+You may find some British made soaps and other products at Crabtree and Evelyn.
 However, shop carefully as many Crabtree and Evelyn products are foreign made.
 Check the packaging.
 No country of origin information is given on their website.
-The Crabtree and Evelyn soaps I have used have been top notch – http://www.crabtree-evelyn.co.uk
+The British made Crabtree and Evelyn soaps I have used have been top notch.
+They non-soap related products such as tins of biscuits that are made in the UK. – http://www.crabtree-evelyn.co.uk

 It’s the same story with Pecksniff’s too.
 No country of origin information is given on their website, but if you check the packaging some of their products (fragrances, cosmetics, soaps, candles) might be made in England.
 The Pecksniff’s soaps I have used were made in England and were great soaps.
 They have a shop in Brighton – http://www.pecksniffs.com

 Neal’s Yard make and sell organic natural health and beauty products, including soaps such the the one pictured below.
 Everything at Neal’s Yard is made in England.
 All great products – http://www.nealsyardremedies.com